-The month of November shifts the focus from the business owners’ standpoint to the virtual assistants themselves.
+This month, we shift focus from the business owners’ standpoint to that of virtual assistants themselves.
 Every job has its pros and cons, and being a virtual assistant has its own set too.
 Before you embark to be a virtual assistant, perhaps it is best if you go through these pointers to know what you are in for:

 Pros of being a Virtual Assistant